Skip to main content

 “And go where?”
 Abhaya asked, scared.
 Swadhin shrugged.

 “I don’t trust you enough to tell you.”
 Abhaya felt like she could not breathe.
 Swadhin took a letter out of his pocket and placed it on the table.
 “And before you take Meera’s name in the list of associates, read this letter.
 It arrived in the mail today.”
 Curious, Abhaya stepped forward to pick up the letter.
 Swadhin moved away towards the bed.
 He knelt and pulled out a trunk of books.
-He opened the dictionary and Abhaya could see the gun she saw once.
+He opened the dictionary, and Abhaya saw the gun she had seen once.
 Checking its lock, he tossed the dictionary into his belongings.
 Abhaya read the letter.

 “Dear Swadhin,